facebookresearch/ReAgent/README.md

 # Contact Us

-If there are any issues/feedback with the implementations, feel free to file an issue: https://github.com/caffe2/reinforcement-learning-models/issues
+If you identify any issues or have feedback, please [file an issue](https://github.com/caffe2/reinforcement-learning-models/issues).

-Otherwise feel free to contact jjg@fb.com or nishadsingh@fb.com with questions.
+Otherwise feel free to contact <jjg@fb.com> or <nishadsingh@fb.com> with questions.

 # License

-rl_caffe2 is BSD-licensed.
+RL_Caffe2 is BSD-licensed.
 We also provide an additional patent grant.